Aider-AI/aider/docs/benchmarks.md

 ### diff

 The [diff](https://github.com/paul-gauthier/aider/blob/main/aider/coders/editblock_prompts.py)
-format asks GPT to return edits in a simple diff format.
+format also asks GPT to return edits as part of the normal response text, in a simple diff format.
-Each edit is a block of original and updated code, where GPT provides some original lines from the file and then a new replacement set of lines.
+Each edit is a fenced code block that specifies the filename and a chunk of ORIGINAL and UPDATED code.
+GPT provides some original lines from the file and then a new updated set of lines.

 ````
 Here are the changes you requested to demo.py: